In this section, we will use a chart to visualize the data from the table below.

 | Gas reserves | Natural Gas | Gas | Thermal generation | Electricity grid | Appliances homes | 2.5 |

-To get started, install the ChartExpo add-in for Excel using the Sankey Generator in Excel.
+To get started, install the ChartExpo add-in for Excel.

-You can edit the Sankey chart in Excel with the colors you choose and add a heading.
+You can edit the chart with the colors you choose and add a heading.
 Click Edit Chart.

 Here are some of the insights from your table that will appear like this in your chart.